hitzhangjie/go-patterns/behavioral/1_chain_of_responsibility/readme.md

       whether to handle the request or pass it to the next handler in the chain.
     - Client
       It creates the chain of handlers and sends requests to the first handler.

+    The Chain of Responsibility pattern addresses this by creating a chain of objects, each having a chance to handle the request.

 Variants: